 Choosing a managed service provider is one of the most consequential technology decisions your business will make.
 Yet too many companies rely on gut feelings, sales presentations, or whoever answers the phone fastest.
 The result?
 Mismatched expectations, underdelivered services, and IT relationships that drain budgets without delivering value.

 A vendor scorecard changes that dynamic entirely.
 By establishing objective criteria before you evaluate providers, you remove emotion from the equation and focus on what actually matters for your business.
-Whether you’re selecting a new MSP or evaluating your current provider’s performance, this framework will help you make decisions based on data rather than promises.

 Why Most MSP Evaluations Fail

-What they may not have is the operational capability to deliver on those promises month after month.
-A scorecard approach flips the script.
-Instead of asking MSPs to tell you how great they are, you define what success looks like and measure whether they can actually achieve it.
+The typical MSP selection process goes something like this: gather a few referrals, schedule demos, compare pricing, and choose whoever performed best in the sales presentation.
+Sales teams are trained to present well — they have the polished slides and rehearsed answers.
+What the presentation cannot show you is whether they have the operational capability to deliver on those promises month after month.
+A scorecard approach flips the script: instead of asking MSPs to tell you how great they are, you define what success looks like in advance and measure whether they can actually achieve it.

 The Five Core Evaluation Categories